7 Introduction to R and the Tidyverse

 # ℹ 88 more rows

-It forwards the LHS (left-hand side) as the first argument of the function appearing on the RHS (right-hand side), which enables sequences of functions (“tidyverse style”).
+It forwards the LHS (left-hand side) of %>% as the first argument of the function appearing on the RHS (right-hand side) to enable sequences of function calls (“tidyverse style”).

 peng %>%